Scaffolding can be made from multiple materials, including aluminium, steel, wood, and even carbon fibre.…

-In recent years, the conversation surrounding the environment – and what individuals and businesses can do to help – has amplified significantly.
-The world is under pressure to make a change – and the time has certainly come to do so.
-After all, with the planet’s resources dwindling quickly and the atmosphere’s temperature on the rise, there’s no question that we all need to do our bit for the environment.
+The world is under pressure to make a change to reduce negative impact on the environment.
+With the planet’s resources dwindling quickly and temperatures on the rise, there’s no question that we all need to do our bit for the environment, including businesses.

-While there’s a great deal that governing bodies and large-scale organisations can do, there’s still lots to be done on an individual level.
-It’s also time for businesses to reevaluate their behaviour and make sure they’re doing enough to minimise their waste output and carbon emissions significantly, as this is where great change will happen.
-This is especially true for those who work in the construction industry, from scaffolding companies to architects, as construction waste contributes significantly to the world’s wastage problem.
+While there’s a great deal that governing bodies and large-scale organisations can do to improve sustainability, there’s still lots to be done on an individual level.
+Businesses must reevaluate their behaviour and make sure they’re making a significant effort to minimise their waste output and carbon emissions, as this will lead to great change.
+This is especially true for those who work in the construction industry, from scaffolding companies to architects, as construction waste is one of the highest contributors to the world’s wastage problem.

-For companies in construction, including scaffolding contractors, the key to minimising environmental impact is to plan the project in detail.
-By sitting down and evaluating exactly what materials will be used, how many workers will be needed on site and how many vehicles will be required to transport equipment, you can start to identify areas where your company perhaps isn’t being as eco-friendly as it could be.
-For instance, it may be taking your company three vehicles to transport scaffolding to a building site but, with a little additional planning, you may be able to reduce this number to two.
+For companies in construction, including scaffolding contractors, the key to minimising environmental impact is to plan every project in detail.
+By evaluating exactly what materials will be used, how many workers will be needed on site and how many vehicles will be required to transport equipment and team, you can identify areas where your company could become more eco-friendly.
+For instance, you may identify that the number of vehicles you are using to transport scaffolding to sites can be reduced.

 Whether you’re laying a new roof or building a brand new house, there’s no doubt that you’ll need large quantities of construction materials.
-While this is inevitable, the manufacturing of such products has an undeniable impact on the environment – and steps to lessen the number of virgin materials exploited during the process should certainly be taken.
-This is something that many companies in the construction industry can achieve, simply by making an active effort to opt for sustainable materials where possible.
+While this is inevitable, the manufacturing of such products has an undeniable impact on the environment and steps to lessen the number of virgin materials exploited during the process should certainly be taken.

-Encouraging clients to consider opting for sustainable materials is another great way to reduce your environmental impact and minimise how many resources your company uses.
-There are many great materials available for use in construction, including:
+Encouraging clients to opt for sustainable materials is another great way to reduce your environmental impact and minimise how many resources your company uses.
+Millions of tons of concrete are disposed of every year as a result of construction projects, so finding a sustainable alternative is one of the quickest ways to make a difference.
+There are many great alternative materials available for use in construction, including:

 - Recycled aggregates